-Molly’s work is in several private collections, has been featured in Architectural Digest magazine, and has been in exhibitions across the country, including the Griffin Museum of Photography, New Orleans Museum of Southern Art, Triton Museum of Art, Center for Fine Art Photography, Martin Museum of Art, the Center for Contemporary Arts, Houston Center for Photography, SohoPhoto, The Image Flow, Center for Photographic Art, The Midwest Center for Photography, Museum of the Big Bend, and The Photo Place.
+Molly McCall’s work is in various private collections, has been featured in Architectural Digest magazine, and has been in exhibitions across the country, including the Griffin Museum of Photography, The Ogden Museum of Southern Art, the Center of Fine Art Photography, the Martin Museum of Art, The Center for Contemporary Arts, Houston Center for Photography, SohoPhoto, The Image Flow, Center for Photographic Art, and the Museum of the Big Bend.
 She resides in Carmel Valley California with her husband Gordon and their German Shorthaired Pointers.

-My interest in memory lies in the exploration of the relationships between the passage of time, repetition, and loss, including reappearance and forgetting.
-I work with both found photography and discarded Super 8mm film to reimagine personal as well as collective memories that challenge the photographic notion of truth and teeter on the possibility of fiction.
+These images in the CPA members gallery are from my series, “Nothing comes from Nothing”, and are a reimagining of past stories discovered in Super 8mm films and found photographs.
+My interest lies in the investigation of the relationships between the passage of time, memory, repetition and loss, including reappearance and forgetting.
 The imagery is a diverse collection of composites, recreating layers and fragments of the past similar to the way memory is created, stored and recalled.
 I am searching for the balance between truth and fiction and seeking to reconcile that uncertainty.